cordata/training/source/sections/self-study-and-quiz/protecting-health-information.md

 - [ ] `Our auditors`
 - [ ] `Our customers`

 > The government protects PHI through the HIPAA regulations.
-Catalyze and you are required to protect health information through its practices and compliance with the HIPAA regulations.
+Cordata and you are required to protect health information through its practices and compliance with the HIPAA regulations.

 If you suspect someone is violating the Cordata privacy policy, you should: